 The following discussion of investment techniques and instruments supplements, and should be read in conjunction with, the investment information in the Fund's prospectus.
 It discusses some of the investments the Fund may make and some of the techniques it may use.
 In seeking to meet its investment objective, the Fund may invest in any type of security whose characteristics are consistent with its investment programs.
 To the extent particular investment techniques or instruments are not described in the Principal Investment Strategies disclosure of the Fund's prospectus, such investment techniques and instruments are not a part of the principal strategies and the corresponding risks are not principal risks of the Fund.
-Certain of the descriptions of the investments or techniques set forth below reflect investments and techniques that are occurring indirectly through investments in issuers in which the Fund invests.
+The Fund will implement its investment strategies in part by investing in mutual funds and exchange-traded funds ("ETFs") ("Underlying Funds").
+In that regard, certain of the descriptions of the investments or techniques set forth below reflect investments and techniques that are occurring indirectly through investments in Underlying Funds.
+The Fund and the Underlying Funds are referred to herein collectively as the "Funds" and individually as "a Fund".